-The CR Assessment is positioned three notches above the Adjusted BCA of baa2, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and senior unsecured debt, amounting to about 20% of BKM's tangible banking assets.

-BKM's CR Assessment does not benefit from any rating uplift based on government support, in line with our support assumptions on deposits and senior unsecured debt.
+The CR Assessment is positioned three notches above the baa2 Adjusted BCA, based on the buffer against default provided to the senior obligations represented by the CR Assessment by more subordinated instruments, including junior deposits and junior senior unsecured debt, amounting to about 20% of BKM's tangible banking assets.
+BKM's CR Assessment does not benefit from any rating uplift based on government support, in line with our support assumptions on deposits.